-DESCRIPTION: This is a property easement that will allow the Town Hall elevator to be serviced by three-phase power brought on site via Paxton Street.
-It is anticipated that the same service will also allow for the connection of an emergency generator.
+DESCRIPTION: This is a property easement that will allow the Town Hall elevator to be serviced by threephase power that is brought onto the site via Paxton Street.
+It is anticipated that the same service will allow for the connection of emergency generator service as well.